 As explained in the previous section, the states were heavily involved in all relevant aspects of insurance generally, preventive care, and conscience rights.
 As such, in order to avoid preempting state laws where Congress did not provide clear and manifest evidence of its intent to preempt these state laws, this Court must interpret the statutory phrase "preventive care" narrowly in order to avoid impinging on state-protected rights of conscience as well as discretion on what preventive care to cover.
-Where this Court can use a narrow interpretation to avoid
+Where this Court can use a narrow interpretation to avoid preemption, Altria Group, 555 U.S. at 77, this Court should do so.

-For example, the preventive care that Minnesota requires under state law does not impinge on religious views.
-MINN.
-STAT. §§62J.01, 62J.04, 62A.047, 62D.095(5).
-But the presumption against preemption is not limited to states (such as Minnesota) with relevant laws displaced by the federal law in question.
+The presumption against preemption is not limited to states with relevant laws displaced by the federal law in question.
 Plaintiffs in states without such laws could point to state occupation of the field, in other states, to argue for interpreting federal law narrowly in their states.